SEO vs. SEM is a Silly Fight.

 Does SEO help SEM?
 Does SEM help SEO?

-Yes and yes.
 SEO helps SEM create efficiencies, and SEM helps SEO determine which high-intent terms should be their focus.
 The key to whether or not your SEO or SEM strategies help each other is communication.
 Your strategists for paid and organic search should be sharing insights on a cadence that works for them.
 The real value is in the actions you take based on these insights.

-What happens if you have a product that is $100 CPC but the product itself is only $90 (to use an extreme example)?
+But what happens if you have a product that is $100 CPC but the product itself is only $90 (to use an extreme example)?
 If you spend on paid search indefinitely, you’ll be operating at a loss.
 But taking all of the search term level insights from your paid campaign may help you better understand the long tail queries that drive your conversions.
 You can have your paid search specialist pass that data along to your SEO or content marketer to create an SEO strategy around ranking for those terms.
 This can help you achieve long term success.